Configure a Web Application Firewall rate limit rule using Azure PowerShell

 If you don't have an Azure subscription, create a free account before you begin.

 Before you begin to set up a rate limit policy, set up your PowerShell environment and create a Front Door profile.

 Azure PowerShell provides a set of cmdlets that use the Azure Resource Manager model for managing your Azure resources.

 You can install Azure PowerShell on your local machine and use it in any PowerShell session.
 Follow the instructions on the page, to sign in with your Azure credentials, and install Az PowerShell module.

-Before install Front Door module, make sure you have the current version of PowerShellGet installed.
-Run below command and reopen PowerShell.
+Before install Front Door module, make sure the current version of PowerShellGet is installed.
+Run the following command and reopen PowerShell.

 Install-Module PowerShellGet -Force -AllowClobber

 Create a Front Door profile

 Create a Front Door profile by following the instructions described in Quickstart: Create a Front Door profile

 Define a URL match condition (URL contains /promo) using New-AzFrontDoorWafMatchConditionObject.
 The following example matches /promo as the value of the RequestUri variable: